waywardphilosopher/lookingforwisdom/content/posts/work05-all-about-idleness.md

 +++
 categories = ["Series"]
 date = 2021-05-31T10:00:00Z
-description = ""
 draft = false
 image = "/images/idlehours.jpg"
 slug = "work05-all-about-idleness"
-summary = "Is idleness a bad thing?
+description = "Is idleness a bad thing?
 Or does taking idleness more seriously offer us new possibilities for human liberation?" tags = ["Series"] title = "The Opposite of Work?
 All About Idleness (Work #5)"